tobiasbu/raytracer/README.md

 ## Building

 You can build the projet using CMake.
 The project was tested only on MSVC 2013 and 2017.
+Note: the code is a big mess! :S Any improvement is very welcomed.

 The project has the following dependencies: [freeglut](http://freeglut.sourceforge.net/) and [glew](http://glew.sourceforge.net/).